 Performing a formal assessment of your departments will help to determine how processes can be improved.
 With your assessment in mind, consider where you should spend your time in process change.
 In some operations, picking and packing account for more than 50% of the labor cost.
 Look at these areas first to determine how to reduce the work required.

 In picking, upwards of 60% of a picker’s time is spent walking.
 Some internal studies have shown pickers walk 12 to 14 miles per day.
-Can you reduce the amount of walking and time to pick by slotting fast-moving product, which is often 20%-30% of the product, to “hot pick” zones in closer proximity?
+Can you reduce the amount of walking and time to pick by slotting fast-moving product, which is often 20%-30% of the product and can be more than 70% of the dollar sales (Pareto's Law 80/20 rule), to “hot pick” zones in closer proximity?

 READ: How to Improve Your E-Commerce Slotting Strategies